 When it comes to precious metals, silver usually falls under gold in the desirability factor.
-Sliver has been used in making fine jewelry, silverware, fine service wear and of course in creating coins for currency.
+Silver has been used in making fine jewellery, silverware, fine service wear and of course in creating coins for currency.
 These are just some of the uses that have been found for the precious metal known as sliver.
 But where does silver actually come from?
 Well, like gold and most precious minerals sliver does come from the earth itself.

-When the hot brime makes contact with the cold temperature of the ocean and then starts to head to the surface surface the metal compounds in the sulphides tend not to dissolve completely.
+When the hot brime makes contact with the cold temperature of the ocean and then starts to head to the surface the metal compounds in the sulphides tend not to dissolve completely.
 This leads to the minerals including sliver forming into solid composites.
-After these mineral composites they then go back down to the ocean floor and settle into areas known as vents.
+After these mineral composites, they then go back down to the ocean floor and settle into areas known as vents.

 Unlike copper, lead and zinc which are also formed in this way sliver have more components of sulphides within it when it’s formed.
 Mining for silver along with the other minerals usually takes place on the ocean floor in an area known as black smokers.
 The name black smokers were derived from the fact that the area has a dark black look that the areas of the ocean floor takes on where the minerals are found.